-Patricia Dewitte-Kuyl is a native from Belgium, raised as a francophone in Flanders.
-She received her Bachelor’s degree in Oriental Philology and History from the Katholieke Universiteit Leuven, Belgium, and her Master’s Degree in Cultural Anthropology from Osaka University, Japan.
+Patricia is a native from Belgium, raised as a francophone in Flanders.
+She received her B.A. in Oriental Philology and History from the Katholieke Universiteit, Leuven and completed her M.A in Cultural Anthropology at Osaka University, with a full grant from the Japanese Department of Education.
 She married in Japan and worked as a freelance translator/interpreter in the French, Dutch, Japanese, Chinese and English languages for many years after she moved to America.
-She has 3 children through which she discovered Waldorf education.
-She has worked for 13 years at Mountain Laurel Waldorf School as a kindergarten assistant, administrative assistant, and office manager.
+Patricia has 3 children who took her on the wonderful journey of Waldorf Education at Mountain Laurel Waldorf School.

 Early Childhood Faculty

 Morning Star Kindergarten Lead Teacher

 Since Nancy took the Morning Glory kindergarten under her wing as the lead teacher in March, she has shepherded the class with a deep understanding of the developmental stage of the mixed age children in her care.
 With the collaboration of her dedicated assistants and her growing love for the children, she was soon committed to continue carrying this class in the new school year, renaming it the Morning Star Kindergarten.